Orange-eat97/tp/docs/UserGuide.md

 ### Cycling between commands
 Cycles between commands in the command history.

-`UP Key`: Goes to the next command in history
+`UP Key`: Goes to the previous command in history

 `DOWN Key`: Goes to the next command in history